What Is Spalling Concrete?

 Step 4: The exposed area shall be cleaned with compressed air and the reinforcements shall be coated with Anti-rusting polymer or paint.

-Step 6: The affected area shall be filled with normal concrete or polymer-based concrete.
-It is important to make sure that the co-efficient of thermal expansion of the old concrete and the new filler material are the same.
+Step 6: The affected area will be filled with normal or polymer-based concrete.
+It is important to ensure that the thermal expansion coefficient of the old concrete and the new filler material are the same.
 This will avoid any discrepancies due to uneven heating and cooling.

 Step 7: The surface shall be finished smoothly to reduce the water accumulation on the surface.